duanzhuojun/cs149_Fa24_Duan/chapter_2_p2_notes.md

 1. Assignments:
    - Read [chapter 2](https://canvas.jmu.edu/courses/2035420/assignments/18966141?module_item_id=40563343)
    - Complete [HW 2](https://w3.cs.jmu.edu/cs149/f24/hw/hw2/) by 09/04(Wednesday, 11:00pm)
+   - In-class quiz 1 will be next Thursday(09/12)
+      - The quiz 1 will cover chapter 1 and chpater 2
+      - we will practice this sample quiz 1 this Thursday(09/05) - Do not miss the class
 2. Today’s class
    1. Error types
    1. Arithmetic Expressions lecture